jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/approvalProcess/approvalProcess.rst

    :width: 600
    :align: center

-6. Grant access to specific mailboxes click on edit access Selected mailboxes, and write name of mailbox
+6. Grant access to specific mailboxes click the edit access Selected mailboxes, and write name of mailbox

 .. image:: pic_approvalProcess/Screenshot_05.png
    :width: 600
    :align: center

-7. As soon as you finish approval flow creation you can click on Save button.
+7. As soon as you finish approval flow creation you can click the "Save" button.
 After them, user has saved the route, he goes to the list of routes, selects desired route and click Confirm button
 8. Envelopes which have been sent for approval have status "On approval"

 .. image:: pic_approvalProcess/Screenshot_10.png